The ultimate guide to independent & solo hiking the Huayhuash Circuit in Peru

 Community fees

-A ticketing system was implemented a few years ago on the Huayhuash Circuit— you need to pay a small fee to each community as you pass through their land (irrespective of whether you stay at their campsite).
-Officially, there are 9 communities whose fees are approximately S/25 each, but in reality, you might miss paying for a few tickets based on your exact route and whether the cobradores (ticket sellers) are out and about.
-Plan to bring S/250 in cash and this should more than cover your fees.
+A ticketing system was implemented a few years ago on the Huayhuash Circuit— you need to pay a small fee to each of the 9 communities as you pass through their land (irrespective of whether you stay at their campsite).
+As of 2025, total community fees are S/280 ($75).

 - Llamác S/30: paid along the road to Quartelhuain, even if you are in a shuttle (we paid through the window at a road gate)